Adopting a New Dog for a Busy Family

 Whatever you think your budget is, double it.

-Some dogs we saw on a weekly basis!
+Some dogs we saw every week!

 When adopting a new dog for a busy family there are many points to consider.